MindscapeHQ/raygun4php/README.md

 ## Usage

 You can automatically send both PHP errors and object-oriented exceptions to Raygun.
-The RaygunClient requires an HTTP transport (e.g. [Guzzle](http://docs.guzzlephp.org/), [UniRest](http://unirest.io/php.html), etc.).
+The RaygunClient requires an HTTP transport (e.g. [Guzzle](http://docs.guzzlephp.org/) or other [PSR-7](https://www.php-fig.org/psr/psr-7/) compatible interface).

 There are Guzzle-based asynchronous and synchronous transport classes in the provider, or you can use your own.